-Design and make distinctive workwear for artists and artisan businesses.
+Design and make distinctive workwear for artists and businesses

-Custom work aprons are a striking way of developing brand identity for a business, as well as providing the specific requirements for the way they work.
-It is fascinating to collaborate with clients exploring their craft practice and figuring out the best overall shape, pocket positions, ties or straps, and fabrics.
+Custom work aprons are a striking way of developing brand identity for businesses, as well as providing the specific requirements for the way they work.
+It is fascinating to collaborate with clients exploring their craft practice and figuring out the best overall shape, pocket positions, ties or staps, and fabrics.

 Each apron is crafted with meticulous attention to detail and finish.

-Custom orders have included an ice-cream parlour, independent bookshop, Spanish deli/tapas bar, various artists, a glassmaker and a furniture restorer.
+Custom orders have included an ice-cream cafe, independent bookshop, art conservation studio, Spanish deli/tapas, artists, a glassmaker, and a furniture restorer.